 In digital transmission systems, the perceptual quality of the audiovisual signal is influenced by a number of interacting factors, such as source coding and compression, bit rate (fixed or variable), delay, bandwidth, synchronization between the media, transmission impairments, and many others.
 New services that use IP, wireless, mobile, NGN, etc. are providing ubiquitous access for multimedia services.
 Audiovisual multimedia cover multichannel audio, television, and 3D video applications including interactive ones, in addition to other applications such as videoconferencing, personal computer desktop conferencing, interactive educational and training services, groupware, interactive gaming, and videotelephony.
 This Question focuses on perceptual impacts of compression, transmission, and decompression on audiovisual quality of these multimedia services and applications.

 The effect of the source and display is particularly important and necessary for the case of 3DTV and high-dynamic range (HDR) displays, as both these technologies are not mature and still introduce quality problems.
 Display technologies are evolving from 2D to 3D, high-definition to ultra-high definition, low dynamic range to wide-gamut and high-dynamic range displays.
 In particular, HDR images are currently typically displayed on low-dynamic range (LDR) displays because of the limited availability of HDR displays.
 In order to visualize HDR images on LDR displays, tone mapping is necessary and this creates information loss that can deteriorate the quality and details of the HDR image.
 Recently, HDR displays have appeared on the market but they use internal processing that can affect the video quality.
 3DTVs exhibit crosstalk to various degrees and can impact negatively the viewing experience.
 For these new technologies, the quality impact of the display and transmission (or camera, production and transmission) cannot always be separated.
 Although bandwidths available in cable transmission are well suited for ultra-high definition television (UHDTV), maintaining adequate video quality still represents a challenge.
 ITU‑R has recommended methods for the subjective assessment of picture quality (e.g., BT.500-13, BT.1788, BT.2021).
 There is a need to confirm that those subjective assessment methods and set-up requirements (including selection of the display, settings/calibration of the display, viewing distance, angle, luminance levels etc.) are equally applicable to the case of next-generation visual media, such as television transmission on digital or mixed analogue-digital chains, 3D, HDR and UHDTV images.
+There is also a need to study and develop evaluation methods (objective and subjective) for special tasks such as object recognition.

 Concerning the measurement of the overall quality of experience (QoE), it includes not only a single impairment of each mono-media but also inter-media relation and response time of user operation.
 There is a need to identify the group of parameters that can provide objective measurement of the overall QoE and continuous in-service monitoring and control of it along the transmission chain.